Mr. Burns: My league! My beautiful league! All dead.

 - In the Discworld book Wintersmith, Roland and the Nac Mac Feegle travel to a disused Underworld to rescue the Summer Lady, and find the skeleton of a three-headed dog that had apparently starved to death.

 - In Sourcery, there's a sequence where the Grand Vizier attempts to find a way of killing/torturing Rincewind, but keeps being told there's something wrong with the device.
 For example, when he suggests throwing Rincewind in a cage with a tiger, he's told the tiger is ill.
+They then resolve to throw him in the Snake Pit, which may be an example of this also because it only contains one snake, which is rather tame and doesn't attack anyone.

 - Overlaps with Buried Alive in Poe's short story "The Premature Burial"